Experimental quantum channel discrimination using metastable states of a trapped ion: Theory

-Running the algorithm in the combined $\text{D}_{5/2}$ and $\text{S}_{1/2}$ state space of an ion allows us to perform single-shot measurement of a set of several quantum channels.
 The algorithm proposed in \cite{rossi_quantum_2021} was originally a multi-step protocol using multiple measurements to provide each bit of information about the oracle's signal angle, but it is straightforward to adapt it to a single-shot protocol in larger state space.
 By using the many ground and metastable states of an ion (as opposed to just a qubit), measurements of each bit of information can be delayed until after both halves of the algorithm have run by shelving the results.
 For our implementation of these algorithms, we shelve the result of the first step of the protocol to a state in the $\text{S}_{1/2}$ manifold, and then continue with the second half of the protocol in the $\text{D}_{5/2}$ manifold.

 This implementation of the PSK algorithm described in the main text was developed using numerical optimization techniques, but this is not required.
 Our implementation takes advantage of the structure of the spin-\sfrac{5}{2} system to use fewer processing pulses than a direct application of quantum signal processing would.
 However, this is not necessary, and the ASK algorithm we implemented was a direct implementation of the algorithm described in \cite{rossi_quantum_2021}, with QSP phases found with \textsc{pyqsp}.